Sushil-Thapa/flask-pymongo-overview/README.md

 ### Designing RESTful API with Python-Flask and MongoDB

 This example project demonstrate how to design RESTful API with Python-Flask and MongoDB.
+This overview is a part of training program at Fusemachines.

-First you'll need to get the source of the project.
-You could do this by cloning the repository:
+Cloning the repository

 ```bash
 # Get the project code
 git clone https://github.com/Sushil-Thapa/flask-pymongo-overview.git
 ```

-*NOTE: While working with Python, we would recommend to use virtual environment to keep all the project's dependencies isolated from other projects.*
+*NOTE: Please use virtual environment to keep all the project's dependencies isolated from other projects.*

 ##### Create your local environment
 ```bash